How to Manage Product Backlog (Strategies, Tips & Tricks)

 The product backlog is managed by the Product Owner or Product Manager, who is responsible for the following:

-1. Defining the items: This involves detailing each item in the backlog and its purpose.
-Items in a product backlog are often written as user stories, which are short descriptions of a feature from an end user's perspective.
+- Defining the items: This involves detailing each item in the backlog and its purpose.
+Items in a product backlog are often written as user stories, short descriptions of a feature from an end user's perspective.

-2. Ordering the items: This means prioritizing the items based on their value to the business, real-time customer feedback, urgency, and other relevant factors.
+- Ordering the items: This means prioritizing them based on their value to the business, real-time customer feedback, urgency, and other relevant factors.
 The highest priority items are at the top of the backlog, meaning they will be worked on first.

 Product Backlog vs. Sprint Backlog: What’s the Difference?